-What I do find interesting is the numbers for the last 3 quarters of 2020.
+What I do find interesting is the numbers for the second and third quarters of this year.

 We already knew that the COVID-19 pandemic restrictions seriously reduced the number of visits to the SCS, which we can see in the visits column and in the visitor column.
 However, it wasn’t just the number of visits and visitors that dropped during that period.
 The number of visits per visitor dropped as well.

 The SCS went from a consistent visits per visitor rate of 130–145 per quarter (45–50 per month) during 2019 and beginning of 2020 to a rate of only 47.5 in the second quarter.
 During the lockdown, visitors were visiting the SCS at 35.5% the rate they did prior to the lockdown.

 And the visit per visitor rate dropped even more in the third quarter this year, which is the quarter when the provincial government announced they were defunding the SCS.
 It’s also the quarter when the SCS closed.